 Liability-only car insurance is the cheapest type of coverage you can buy.
-It covers costs from injuries or damages you or another person cause while driving your car.
+It covers costs from injuries or damages you or another person causes while driving your car.
 Every state except New Hampshire has a minimum required liability coverage amount you’ll need to have before you can register a vehicle.

 COUNTRY Financial and Auto-Owners offer the cheapest liability-only rates, according to Insurify data.
 Regional insurers may offer you a better quote, so it’s worth comparing quotes a few times a year to find the best deal.